dk7xe/PX4-user_guide/en/flight_modes_fw/mission.md

    - If landed the vehicle will "wait".

 1. If a mission is stored and PX4 is flying it will execute the [mission/flight plan](../flying/missions.md) from the current step.
-   - On copters PX4 will treat a takeoff item as a normal waypoint if already flying.
-1. If a mission is stored and PX4 is landed:
-   - On copters PX4 will execute the [mission/flight plan](../flying/missions.md).
-     If the mission does not have a `TAKEOFF` command then PX4 will fly the vehicle to the minimum altitude before executing the remainder of the flight plan from the current step.
+   - If already flying ?
-   - On fixed-wing vehicles PX4 will not automatically take off (the autopilot will detect the lack of movement and set the throttle to zero).
+1. If a mission is stored and the vehicle is landed it will not automatically take off (the autopilot will detect the lack of movement and set the throttle to zero).
      If the currently active waypoint is a Takeoff, the system will automatically takeoff (see [FW Takeoff/Landing in Mission](#fw-mission-takeoff)).
 1. If no mission is stored, or if PX4 has finished executing all mission commands:
    - If flying the vehicle will loiter.